fergaldoyle/gulp-require-angular/README.md

 #####base
 The directory to place the generated file.
 By default it is the base path of everything in `gulp.src`

+#####errorOnMissingModules
+When a module appears in the dependency tree, but cannot be found in a file, emit an error or not.

 #####bower
 To look for bower installed packages or not.
 If `true`, `bower.json` must be present.
-Will only look for bower packages with are installed, i.e. listed as dependencies in `bower.json`.
+Will only look for bower packages which are installed, i.e. listed as dependencies in `bower.json`.

-#####errorOnMissingModules
-When a module appears in the dependency tree, but cannot be found in a file, emit an error or not.

 #####mainBowerFiles
 Options object to pass through to [bower-main-files](https://github.com/ck86/main-bower-files)